 The Board of the Foundation consists of six members (three from each country), with personal deputies for each of them.
 The Finnish members of the Board are appointed by the Finnish Ministry of Education and Culture.
-The Foundation’s Finnish delegates for the term 2021-2023 are Senior Specialist Eero Hokkanen as Chairman, and President Teemu Kokko and Director Tove Ekman as members.
+The Foundation’s Finnish delegates for the term 2021-2023 are Ministerial Adviser Eero Hokkanen as Chairman, and President, Chief Executive Officer Teemu Kokko and Secretary General Tove Ekman as members.

 The Foundation’s Norwegian delegation (2021-2023) consists of Secretary-general Espen Stedje as Chairman and Førsteamanuensis Ánde Somby and Programme Director Ingvild Meland as members.
 The Foundation also steers the Finnish-Norwegian Cultural Institute in Oslo.
 The Foundation appoints the Institute’s Board and supports its activities by granting funds for the Institute’s projects.

 For what purpose can I apply for a grant?

 - promote the cultural exchange between the two countries and develop the cultural life in those;

 - increase interest in the Finnish language in Norway and in the Norwegian language in Finland;

 - increase people’s awareness of the common history and that of the social development in the countries;

 - deal with future challenges and possibilities related to the industry, social development and cultural life of the two countries.

 For what kind of projects can I apply for a grant?